bgianfo/lab-notebook/src/serenityos/gdb-port.md

            width: 80%;"
 src="https://user-images.githubusercontent.com/1212/147570590-b841b53a-4971-4154-92dc-d09c530d86e5.png"/>

-gdb is now able to startup and make progress actually towards launching and attaching to `ls`, but `ls` doesn't seem to actually run, when we attempt to launch the application it appears to hang after launch.
+gdb can now successfully start and makes progress towards launching and then attaching to `ls`.
+We can see that `ls` doesn't seem to actually run, when we attempt to launch the application, it appears to hang after launch.

 ## Bridging gdb and Serenity